Valid confidence intervals for post-model-selection predictors: Introduction and overview

 When extending the PoSI-approach to confidence intervals for both the design-dependent and the design-independent coverage target, i.e., for both $ x_{0}^{\prime }[\hat{M}]\beta _{\hat{M}}^{(n)}$ and $x_{0}^{\prime }[\hat{M} ]\beta _{\hat{M}}^{(\star )}$, we find that the resulting intervals necessarily depend not only on $x_{0}[\hat{M}]$ but also on those components of $x_{0}$ that are `in-active' in the model $\hat{M}$.
 This may appear surprising at first sight but turns out to be inherent to the PoSI-approach (because of the need to take the maximum over all models $M$ in (\ref {eq:def:posi:xzero})).
 In any case, this is problematic in situations when, after having selected a given model, only the `active' components of $x_{0}$ are observed, e.g., in situations where observations are costly and model selection is carried out also with the goal of reducing cost by not having to observe irrelevant components of $x_{0}$.
 To resolve this, we also develop PoSI confidence intervals that depend on the `active' variables $ x_{0}[\hat{M}]$ only.
 These intervals are obtained by maximizing over all inactive variables and are hence larger than the intervals for the case where $x_{0}$ is known entirely.
 In simulations, we find that the excess width of these intervals is moderate.
 We also provide analytic results regarding the excess width of these intervals in an asymptotic setting where the number of regressors goes to infinity, see Section \ref{sub2.3}.

 Inference post-model-selection is currently a very active area of research and we can only give a selection of work relevant for, or related to, this paper.
 Contemporary analyses of confidence sets for (components of) the true parameter of the underlying model include \cite{And09a}, \cite {kabaila06large}, \cite{leeb05model}, \cite{Poe09a}, \cite{Poe10a}, and \cite {Sch14a}.
 These references also point to numerous earlier results.
 Also, the work of \cite{Loc14a}, \cite{Was09a}, and \cite{Was14a} should be mentioned here.
 For the LASSO, in particular, a de-sparsifying method has recently been developed by \cite{Bel11a,Bel14a}, \cite{van14a}, and \cite{Zha14a}.
-An alternative to the PoSI approach, that also focuses on $\beta _{\hat{M} }^{(n)}$ as the quantity of interest, is developed in \cite{Fit15a}, \cite {lee15exact}, \cite{LeeTay14}, \cite{Tia15a}, and \cite{Tib15a}.
-In these papers, confidence sets for $\beta _{\hat{M}}^{(n)}$ are considered that have a guaranteed coverage probability conditionally on the event that a particular model has been selected by the model selection procedures.
+Another strand of literature that, like the PoSI approach, also focuses on $ \beta _{\hat{M}}^{(n)}$ as the quantity of interest, is developed in \cite {Fit15a}, \cite{lee15exact}, \cite{LeeTay14}, \cite{Tia15a}, \cite{Tib15a}, and \cite{Lock15}: In these papers, confidence sets for $\beta _{\hat{M} }^{(n)}$ are considered that have a guaranteed coverage probability \emph{ conditionally} on the event that a particular model has been selected by the model selection procedure.
 In contrast to PoSI procedures, the confidence intervals obtained in these papers are specific to the model selection procedure used (the LASSO, in particular, being considered in these references) and generally rely on certain geometric properties of the specific model selection procedure under consideration.
 In simulation experiments, we compare the confidence intervals proposed in these references with the intervals developed here and observe some interesting phenomena, see Section \ref{taylor}.
+As prompted by a referee, we point out here that in the presence of a large number of regressors PoSI intervals (including intervals considered in the present paper) typically are computationally more burdensome than the confidence intervals proposed in \cite{lee15exact} for the LASSO with a fixed value for the tuning parameter; see, however, also the discussion towards the end of Section \ref{taylor}.